gosukiwi/Pasukon/README.md

   | RULE_A
   ;
 ```

+The parser will check for left-recursion and fail if it can find it.

 ## Operator Precedence
 Say you want to match `+`, `-` first, then `*` and `/`.
 Here's an example on how